Immigrant Access to Abortion

 The Trump-Pence administration introduced a new policy that requires immigrants under the age of 18 who are in custody with the HHS Office of Refugee Resettlement (ORR) to get the government’s approval to access safe, legal abortion.

-The new policy aims to block young immigrant women from accessing abortion safely and legally.
+The new policy aims to block young immigrants from accessing abortion safely and legally.

-The policy has been used to deny every request for abortion made so far, but all of the women requesting access have found a way around the new policy — including through a recent injunction that puts the policy on hold for now.
+The policy has been used to deny every request for abortion made so far, but all of the immigrants requesting access to abortion have found a way around the new policy — including through a recent injunction that puts the policy on hold for now.

 How We Got Here & Where We're Headed